-This module aims to provide students with knowledge of the significance of entrepreneurship within the economy, and research-led understanding of the factors that affect entrepreneurship trends and the entrepreneurial process.
-THIS MODULE IS ONLY AVAILABLE TO NBS MSC STUDENTS.
+This module aspires to provide you with knowledge on the significance of entrepreneurship within the economy, research-led understanding of factors that affect the entrepreneurial process and small business management functions respectively.

 INTERNATIONAL FINANCIAL REPORTING

 This module aims to introduce the conceptual and practical aspects of designing, implementing and evaluating financial models focusing on their application to investment and valuation analysis.
-The student will become familiar with some of the most widely used methodologies, models, tools and systems used in financial practice.
+You will become familiar with some of the most widely used methodologies, models, tools and systems used in financial practice.
 Most of the applications of the module will use Microsoft Excel spreadsheets but other add-ons or standalone systems will also be discussed along with sources of financial information and data.
 The first part of the module will present the main statistical tools used in investment practice, such as descriptive statistics, estimation, regression analysis, time series analysis and simulation analysis.
-The second part will develop models for the analysis and valuation of equity and fixed income securities and apply them in a variety of investment scenarios.
-THIS MODULE IS ONLY AVAILABLE TO NBS MSC STUDENTS
+The second part will develop models for the analysis and valuation of equity securities and apply them in a variety of investment scenarios.

 - Degree Subject All subjects* (excluding UK degrees in a business-related subject, for which our Academic & Professional Courses are more suitable) *Degrees in dance, drama, music, sport, art, and art and design will be considered on a case by case basis and are reviewed closely for their academic content.